Star Model 28

 Star Model 28 – also written as Star M28 – is a 9×19mm semi-automatic pistol produced by Star Bonifacio Echeverria.
 The Star Model 30, Star Model 31 and their variants are considered part of the same design family as Star Model 28.

 Prior to Model 28, Star mostly focused on modifications of other platforms, namely of Colt M1911.
 Star Model 28 marks the first original design from Star Firearms.

+In 1977 the United States Air Force solicited manufacturers for a 9mm Handgun to replace their Smith & Wesson Model 15 .38 Special revolvers.
+The Star Model 28 was submitted for testing and evaluation.
+However the Beretta 92F was eventually selected and adopted in 1985 as a result of the Joint Service Small Arms Program.